Board of Directors

 Loni Conley (Woods & Waters Financial Group)

-William Hines (UVa Community Credit Union)
+William Hines (UVA Community Credit Union)

 Geoffrey Kershner (Academy Center of the Arts, Lynchburg)

-Brent Kitchens (UVa McIntire School of Business)
+Brent Kitchens (UVA McIntire School of Commerce)

 Christina Kyriakides (Oliver Wyman)